Willie Rushton: Private Eye and the satire boom

-Reuniting with his Salopian chums had also reawakened Rushton's taste for acting.
+Reuniting with his Salopian friends had also reawakened Rushton's taste for acting.
 After they had finished university, he had accompanied his friends in a well-received revue at the Edinburgh Festival Fringe.
 (Richard Burton even appeared one night in their parody of Luther.)
 In 1961, Richard Ingrams directed a production of Spike Milligan's surreal post-nuclear apocalypse farce The Bed-Sitting Room, in which Rushton was hailed by Kenneth Tynan as "brilliant".
 But it was a cabaret at the Room at the Top, a chicken-in-a-basket nightclub at the top of a department store in Ilford, that really launched his career.
 Rushton recalled meeting the Kray twins in the audience one night and that fellow performer Barbara Windsor "wouldn't come out for a drink that night".
 The revue also starred John Wells.

 Rushton's impersonation of Prime Minister Harold Macmillan caught the attention of Ned Sherrin, a young BBC producer searching for talent to appear in a forthcoming TV satire series.
 That Was the Week That Was (aka "TW3") ran from November 1962 until December 1963.
 It drew audiences of up to 13 million, making stars of its cast, particularly David Frost.
 Rushton became known for his impersonation of the Prime Minister, a daring novelty in those respectful days.
 "It's the only impersonation that people have ever actually recognised – so I'm very grateful to the old bugger ...
 But then I had voted for him, so he owed me something."
-Rushton also appeared on the original flexi-discs of skits, squibs and invective that Private Eye gave away, having success with two self-penned songs: "Neasden" ("you won't be sorry that you breezed in ... where the rissoles are deep-freezed-en") and the "Bum Song" ("if you’re feeling glum / stick a finger up your bum / and the world is a happier place").
+Rushton also appeared on the original flexi-discs of skits, squibs and invective that Private Eye gave away, having success with two self-penned songs: "Neasden" and the "Bum Song".
 He also wrote songs for TW3, many of which were revisited on later solo albums like Now in Bottles and The Complete Works.

-In the autumn of 1963, a health scare led Macmillan to resign and Sir Alec Douglas-Home became Prime Minister.
+In the autumn of 1963, a health scare led Macmillan to resign and Alec Douglas-Home became prime minister.
 It was necessary that Douglas-Home resign his peerage to find a safe Parliamentary seat.
 The Private Eye team were so disgusted by the Conservative Party's machinations that they decided to stand their own protest candidate in the Kinross and Western Perthshire by-election.
 Since he was the most well-known member of the team, Rushton was the obvious choice to stand.
 Rushton gained much attention from journalists, since he stood under the slogan "Death to the Tories".
 He polled only 45 votes, having advised his supporters at the last minute to vote Liberal, the Conservatives' only credible challenger.
 Douglas-Home won.

+Rushton described his political beliefs as being "left of Limbo" stating that he had always voted for Labour because he felt their attitude to life was "more generous than anyone else's" but would happily take potshots at anyone who said something silly.